Top 8 Certified Non-Toxic Bed in a Box Mattress Brands

 Price Point: $$-$$$

-Why It's Effective for Allergy Sufferers: The Naturepedic Serenade Organic Hybrid Mattress is effective for allergy sufferers because its certified-organic latex, cotton, and wool are naturally hypoallergenic and resist dust mites and mold.
+Why It's Effective for Allergy Sufferers: The Naturepedic Serenade Organic Hybrid Mattress is likely to be a good option for allergy-conscious buyers because its dense latex foam makes it less habitable for dust mites compared to memory foam alternatives.

 The hybrid design of the Naturepedic Serenade Organic Hybrid Mattress gave an immediately responsive comfort without a break-in period during testing (I was sleeping on it within 6 hours).